sweetpay/sweetpay-python/README.md

-# Sweetpay SDK

-This is a Python SDK for SweetPay's different APIs.
+This is a Python SDK for Sweetpay's different APIs.
 Note that this library is not production ready yet.
 The checkout (v1), creditcheck (v2) and subscription (v1) API is currently only supported.

 The documentation of the underlying APIs can be found [here](https://developers.sweetpayments.com/docs/).